airo-ugent/airo-mono/README.md

 - have questions about what is supported or about the code in general
 - want to know more about why something is implemented in a particular way
 - want to add new functionality to the package

+Some packages also have a command line interface.
+Simply run `$package-name --help` in your terminal to learn more.
+E.g.`$airo-dataset-tools --help`.

 # Installation
 There are a number of ways to install packages from this repo.
 As this repo is still in development and has breaking changes every now and then, we recommend locking on specific commits.